-Al "Buzz" Preston, who has enjoyed success from Honolulu to South Bend and has coached in every American time zone, begins his seventh season in Atlanta as Georgia Tech's wide receivers coach.
+Al "Buzz" Preston, who has enjoyed success from Honolulu to South Bend and has coached in every American time zone, begins his eighth season in Atlanta as Georgia Tech's wide receivers coach.

 Thomas, who made remarkable strides under Preston, left Tech as one of the most prolific receivers in Georgia Tech history.
 In just three seasons Thomas caught 120 passes for 2,339 yards (fourth-most in Tech history) while averaging 19.5 yards per reception.
 Thomas had 15 career touchdown receptions and caught at least one pass in 29 consecutive games.

 Hill collected more than 1,200 career receiving yards to go with nine touchdown receptions.
 As a junior in 2011, he led the nation in yards per reception (29.3).

 In 2014, Preston tutored DeAndre Smelter, who became the 21st 1,000-yard receiver in school history.
 Smelter was Tech's most productive wide receiver in each of his two seasons on the football field.
 Darren Waller also had a breakout year as a senior in 2014 under Preston's watch.

 Entering the 2012 season, Preston faced an interesting situation: he had no receivers with a career reception.
 Under Preston's guidance, however, two sophomores and a true freshman combined for 563 yards receiving and two touchdowns.
 The wide receivers played a large role in Georgia Tech breaking the school record for total offense yards in a season.